Dive into Summer Professional Learning – and More!

-If your search for summer PD takes you beyond your front door, eSchool News provides a look at options across the country, most with fees, some free.
-Writing for Scholastic, 4th grade teacher Meghan Everette shares ideas for funding PD and offers a brief how-to for grant searches.
+If your search for summer PD takes you beyond your front door, 4th grade teacher Meghan Everette shares ideas for finding and funding PD and offers a brief how-to for grant searches.
 For really low-cost DIY-with-others PD, find a local edcamp.
 It’s face to face, school- or district- or region-wide, sometimes wi-fi’d, led by attendees after lots of planning by volunteers and held in the US and beyond.
 Educators have hosted more than 500 edcamps since the first one in 2009.
 Find out more about edcamp in this MiddleWeb Resource Roundup.

 Have a Go at Grants